 The Scottish Borders – Hadrian’s Wall and Rosslyn Chapel

-The wall stretches from sea to sea over 73 miles of interesting English terrain to build a wall across.
+The wall stretches from sea to sea over 73 miles of interesting English terrain.
 Fittingly, the wall earns its name from the reign of the emperor at the time, Hadrian.
 To learn more about this historical wonder, check out the website for Hadrian’s Wall.

 How to Get to Rosslyn Chapel from Edinburgh

-If you’re driving: Take the A701.
-You’ll follow signs to Newington or Liberton, and then continue along the A701, towards Penicuik.
-It’ll take about 45 minutes if the traffic is light.
+To drive to Rosslyn Chapel from Edinburgh, you take the A701.
+Follow signs to Newington or Liberton and then continue along the A701, towards Penicuik.
+The 14-kilometre (9 mile) drive will take about 30 minutes if traffic is light.

 How to Get to Hadrian’s Wall from Edinburgh

 Since Hadrian’s wall is a wall that runs a great length, there are many ways to get down to it to explore it.

 It kind of depends on where you want to start your adventure and which piece of the wall you want to see.

 Tour Tip: Make this trip easy on yourself and Hop on a Tour to learn about the history of Rosslyn Chapel and Hadrian’s Wall.